Internet

 Page Design Pro

-Either way, your home PC or your office LAN becomes part of the ISP’s network.
-The ISP will link in turn to a larger network to become part of that network.
-That network will be connected to other larger networks to create a communications system that spans the entire globe.
+Either way, your home PC or office LAN becomes part of the ISP’s network.
+The ISP will link to a larger network, which will be connected to other larger networks to create a communications system that spans the entire globe.

 Routers